giridhar7632/micro-bit/README.md

 ## JavaScript

-By default MakeCode open's a project with code blocks.
+By default, MakeCode open's a project with code blocks.
 At top of the window, switch to JavaScript.

 ![JavaScript]()

 The MakeCode programming environment uses JavaScript along with the Static [TypeScript](https://www.typescriptlang.org/) language.
 Don't worry about TypeScript.
 It is super similar to JavaScript.
 We will use most of the micro:bit’s built-in JavaScript functions.
-For example, `showString()` function displays a string on the LED screen.
-It will scroll to left if it’s bigger than the screen.
+For example, the `showString()` function displays a string on the LED screen.
+It will scroll to the left if it’s bigger than the screen.

 Try displaying your name.
 Here's mine: 😊